Regain your self-esteem after living with a narcissist.

 Low self-esteem can be deeply rooted, with origins in traumatic childhood experiences such as prolonged separation from parent figures, neglect, or emotional, physical or sexual abuse.

-The sense of lack of control may be specially marked in victims of emotional, physical, or sexual abuse, or victims of discrimination on the grounds of religion, culture, race, sex, or sexual orientation.
+The sense of lack of control may be specially marked in victims of emotional, physical, or sexual abuse, or victims of discrimination because of religion, culture, race, sex, or sexual orientation.

 If you feel that you suffer from poor self-esteem, there are some simple things that you can do to boost yourself and, hopefully, break out of the downward spiral.